 One of the biggest updates I’ve made recently is investing in some artificial lighting.
 I got these a few months back when I was forced to shoot at night or on weekends, so the artificial soft-boxes really helped for shoots I couldn’t do during the daylight.
 Now that I work from home full-time, I try to shoot with natural light (if possible) so I’m mainly using these soft-boxes to boost the light on the more overcast days.

-I got these two LimoStudio soft-box lights from Amazon for $70 total (including the bulbs), which I thought was pretty reasonable for the price.
+I got these two LimoStudio soft-box lights from Amazon (bulbs included!).
 My one complaint with them is that the stands are pretty lightweight, making them pretty easy to knock right on over (which I’ve done way too many times already).
 So if you get them, I’d recommend somehow strapping a weighted object to the bottom so they aren’t so prone to fall over.

 The other thing I invested in lately is an adjustable clip stand for my disc light reflector.
 It’s actually quite embarrassing what kind of yoga type poses I was doing before to try to simultaneously hold the reflector and shoot.
 I tried balancing it on a chair, tying it to the back of my barstool with a string, pressing it against the wall – but I would just get so frustrated with it during shoots that I would stop using it.
 (Which I always regretted come editing time when there were harsh shadows!)